-Nikon set a target to reduce waste generation by fiscal 2005 by at least 20% (compared with fiscal 2001 level per net sales) propelled by the momentum created by the 3R principle.
-However, following our 18.2% reduction in waste generation in fiscal 2004, we were unable to achieve that goal.
-The main reason was that disposal of optical glass and industry sludge increased due to increased production of precision equipment.
+Nikon set a target to reduce waste generation by fiscal 2006 by at least 25% (compared with fiscal 2001 level per net sales) propelled by the momentum created by the 3R principle.
+However, following our 21.0% reduction in waste generation in fiscal 2006, we were unable to achieve that goal.
+The main reason was that disposal of optical glass, industry sludge and scrap metal increased due to increased production of precision equipment.